-In the previous blog post in our Solar + Storage Series we explained why it makes sense for the grid, solar developers, customers, and the environment to combine solar + energy storage.
-In this and subsequent blog posts, we will deep dive into the benefits and trade-offs of AC versus DC coupled systems as well as colocated versus standalone systems.
+In the previous blog post in our Solar + Energy Storage series we explained why it makes sense for the grid, solar developers, customers, and the environment to combine solar + energy storage.
+In this and subsequent blog posts, we will deep dive into the benefits and trade-offs of AC vs DC coupled systems as well as colocated versus standalone systems.

 Although the phrase “solar + storage” is thrown around in energy circles frequently, little attention is usually given to what kind of solar + storage people are actually referring.
 Generally speaking, solar + storage can be configured in three possible ways:

 - AC coupled, standalone: The energy storage is located on a separate site independent of solar generation.
 This type of installation is often sited in a local load pocket to serve capacity constrained regions.

 - AC coupled, colocated: The solar and energy storage are located at the same site and either share a single point of interconnection to the grid or have two separate interconnections.
 However, the solar and storage systems are connected to separate inverters, and the energy storage is sited next to the solar generation.
 They can be dispatched together or independently.